twilight21/gitintro/README.md

 ```
 Hello
 ```
-instead of "Bonjour," meaning git has restored the repository to its state when you made the first commit.
+instead of "Bonjour", meaning git has restored the repository to its version when you made the first commit.

 To return to the most recent version of the repository, type
 ```